koyoboh/webprojects/README.md

 THR
 Your maximum heart rate is about 220 minus your age.
-In the age category closest to yours, read across to find your target heart rates.
+In the age category closest to yours.
 Target heart rate during moderate intensity activities is about 50-70% of maximum heart rate, while during vigorous physical activity it’s about 70-85% of maximum.
 Src. heart.org

 BMI
 Body mass index is a value derived from the mass and height of a person.
 The BMI is defined as the body mass divided by the square of the body height, and is expressed in units of kg/m², resulting from mass in kilograms and height in metres.
 Src.
 Wikipedia